Our guide to the best picnic spots in Newcastle and Lake Macquarie

 Green Point Reserve

-Take your bikes or go on a bush walk and work up an appetite before you tuck into your delicious picnic spread.
-Then sit back, relax and catch all the wildlife action in this picturesque part of the world.
+When it comes to picnic parks in Lake Macquarie, Green Point Reserve is a winner.
+Take your bikes or go on a bush walk before you tuck into your picnic spread.
+Then relax and catch all the wildlife action in this picturesque part of the world.

 Naru Beach

-One of the prettiest spots in Lake Macquarie, Naru Beach is a great option for when you want to combine your picnic with a refreshing dip.
-Located in Marks Point at the end of a dirt road, Naru Beach is a picturesque spot for families to hang out.
+Naru Beach is a great option for picnics in Lake Macquarie especially if you want to combine your picnic with a refreshing dip.
+Located in Marks Point, Naru Beach has calm waters and plenty of grass for families to hang out and enjoy.

 Pelican Foreshore

 Pelican Foreshore is a lovely picnic spot during the summer months, with all the facilities you need right on the water.
-There's a playground, picnic tables, and BBQs, making it a great family-friendly picnic location.
+There's a playground, picnic tables, and BBQs, making it a great family-friendly picnic location in Lake Macquarie.

 Pirrita Island Nature Reserve

 Pirrita Island takes its name from the Awabakal word for oysters from the mangrove tree.
-This stunning sandy oasis has picnic tables, BBQs, and plenty of shade, so spread out with your picnic while you take in views of Swansea Channel.
+This stunning sandy oasis has picnic tables, BBQs, and plenty of shade, so spread out and set up your picnic while taking in views of the beautiful Swansea Channel.

 Redhead Beach

-Whether you take your picnic onto the sand or hang out at the top of the hill above the carpark, Redhead Beach is a dreamy picnic location in Lake Macquarie.
-Eat your post-swim fish 'n chips while you watch the sky change colour at sunset.
+Whether you venture onto the sand or hang out at the top of the hill above the carpark, Redhead Beach is a dreamy outdoor picnic location in Lake Macquarie.
+Everyone’s a winner eating your post-swim fish and chips while watching the sky change colour at sunset.

 Speers Point Park